 The CDC, FDA and state and local health departments are investigating a multi-state outbreak of e-cigarette, or vaping, product use associated lung injury.
 While the investigation is ongoing, we urge New Yorkers to share information with their communities.

 The evidence for e-cigarettes as a tool to help adults quit smoking is limited.
 To date, no e-cigarettes have been approved by the FDA as smoking-cessation devices.

-People trying to quit should try FDA-approved medications, including over-the-counter and prescription options, which are known to be effective.
+FDA approved tobacco treatment medications can help people trying to quit smoking.
+These include over-the-counter and prescription options, which are known to be effective.
 These medications can make you nearly two times as likely to successfully quit smoking.